AJEETX/Chatbot.FlightBooking.Shopping/README.md

-﻿# Todo bot with LUIS
+﻿# Timber bot with LUIS

 This sample demonstrates using [Adaptive dialog][1],  [Language Generation][2] features with [LUIS][5] to demonstrate an end-to-end ToDo bot in action including support for interruptions.